MicrosoftDocs/learn/learn-pr/azure/improve-app-scalability-resiliency-with-load-balancer/includes/4-exercise-configure-public-load-balancer.md

       -PublicIpAddress $publicIP
     ```

+## Create the load balancer

+When you use PowerShell to configure load balancer, you must create the back end address pool, the health probe, and the rule before you create the balancer itself:

-1. You will now create create a back-end address pool with ```New-AzLoadBalancerBackendAddressPoolConfig```.
-The VMs attach to this back-end pool in the final steps.
-The following example creates a back-end address pool named myBackEndPool:
+1. Create a back end address pool with the `New-AzLoadBalancerBackendAddressPoolConfig` cmdlet.
+You will attach the VMs to this back end pool in the final steps.
+The following example creates a backend address pool named **myBackEndPool**:

     ```Powershell
     $backendPool = New-AzLoadBalancerBackendAddressPoolConfig -Name "myBackEndPool"
     ```

-1. To allow the load balancer to monitor the status of your healthcare portal, you will now create a health probe.
-The health probe dynamically adds or removes VMs from the load balancer rotation based on their response to health checks
+1. To allow the load balancer to monitor the status of the healthcare portal, create a health probe.
+The health probe dynamically adds or removes VMs from the load balancer rotation, based on their response to health checks:

     ```Powershell
     $probe = New-AzLoadBalancerProbeConfig `